• Skip to primary navigation

 Recipe Card

-Hearts of palm pasta served on a white plate with a fork.
+Hearts of palm pasta is served on a white plate with a fork.

 Hearts of Palm Pasta Recipe

-This hearts of palm pasta, made with olive oil, garlic, and parmesan, is surprisingly close to the real thing.
+This easy 20-minute recipe for hearts of palm pasta with olive oil, garlic, and parmesan is surprisingly close to the experience of eating real pasta.

 Prep Time10 minutes mins